xqz-u/bayesianrex/README.md

 - [ ] Lisa gpu-compatible env (?)
 - [ ] Add possibility to specify assets folders where needed, e.g. in Lisa it's important to dump stuff under `/scratch/` or `/project/`
+- [ ] Move absolute imports to relative ones after done developing (absolutes are more handy for developing with emacs)

 ## Code
 A lot, I'll write a better description tmrw